themesberg/flowbite/content/components/alerts.md

 </div>
 {{< /example >}}

-## With accent border
+## Border accent

-Group a series of buttons together on a single line or stack them in a vertical column.
+Use the following alert components with a border accent as an alternative style.

 {{< example >}}
 <div class="bg-blue-100 border-t-4 border-blue-500 p-4 mb-4">